aukletio/Auklet-Client-C/README.md

 - MIPS

 ### Networking
-Auklet is built to work in network constrained environments.
+Auklet is built to work in network-constrained environments.
 It can operate while devices are not connected to the internet and then upload data once connectivity is reestablished.
-Auklet can also work in non-IP based environments as well.
-For assistance with getting Auklet running in a non-IP based environment contact [hello@auklet.io][mail_auklet].
+Auklet can also work in non-IP-based environments as well.
+For assistance with getting Auklet running in a non-IP-based environment contact [hello@auklet.io][mail_auklet].

 ## Prerequisites